STANDING ORDERS OF THE DOWNHILL ONLY CLUB

 The members of one family, consisting for these purposes of two adults and the children under the age of 24 years of either or both of them, may join the Club as Family Members on fulfilment of the eligibility criteria from time to time and upon payment of the Family Member subscription, which shall be double the Ordinary Member subscription.

 Family members shall receive one copy between them of each Club publication.
-A child in a Family Membership is not permitted to vote at the Company’s General Meetings and upon reaching the age of 24 years must join the Club in his or her own right failing which his or her membership will cease.
+A child under the age of 18 in a Family Membership is not permitted to vote at the Company’s General Meetings and upon reaching the age of 24 years must join the Club in his or her own right failing which his or her membership will cease.

 Two related individuals aged 18 years or more may join as Couple Members upon disclosure of the qualifying relationship, upon satisfying the eligibility criteria from time to time and upon payment of one and three-quarter times the Ordinary Member subscription.